- Ashley Dotterweich

-One question that isn’t on the the list that I always ask at least once: “Can you tell me more about that?”
+One question that isn’t on the list that you should always ask at least once: “Can you tell me more about that?”
 An interviewee might gloss over a detail that they find mundane, but which will be critically interesting to your prospects.
-For technical products, this often ends up being something related to their tech stack and the other tools they’re using, and can often help you tell a stronger story about how your product delivers value.
+For technical products, such details often end up being related to their tech stack and the other tools they’re using, and can often help you tell a stronger story about how your product delivers value.
 Always dig deeper.

-As a logistical note, record your case study interviews.
+As a logistical note, consider recording your case study interviews.
 Frantic note-taking to capture every word distracts you from staying in the moment and being able to ask meaningful follow-up questions.
-Just remember to give them a quick heads up that you’ll be recording the call before you start the conversation since there are laws in place, such as California’s “eavesdropping” statute, that require all parties to consent to recording in advance.
+Just remember to get their approval to record the call before you start the conversation since there are laws in place, such as California’s “eavesdropping” statute, that require all parties to consent to recording in advance.

 Once you have your customer’s story, you’ll need to transform it into a format that has a strong narrative and is easy to skim.
-This is the case study framework that I’ve found most effective for creating concise, impactful case studies quickly (grab a copy of the template here):
+This is the case study framework template that I’ve found most effective for creating concise, impactful case studies quickly.
+Grab a copy of the template here.

 Now you’ve identified and organized your key points and quotes, it’s time to write!
 Your goal is to craft a cohesive story around the customer’s buying journey and product use.
-Case studies don’t need to be overly long.
+Writing case studies doesn’t need to be an overly long project.
 Keep it as short as you can without losing the overall context of the use case.

 A Note on Quotes